aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.externalconnections/dbconnection/setconnectioninfo/_index.md

 The connection information string is used to make contact with an OLE DB or ODBC data source.

+>Deprecated
+>
+>Use ExternalConnection.ConnectionString property instead.
 ```cpp
 void Aspose::Cells::ExternalConnections::DBConnection::SetConnectionInfo(const U16String &value)
 ```

+## Remarks

+NOTE: This property is now obsolete.
+Instead, please use ExternalConnection.ConnectionString property.
+This method will be removed 12 months later since October 2024. **Aspose** apologizes for any inconvenience you may have experienced.

 ## See Also